 Many shops will allow it, but they don't have to.
 Unless that is, they've got a published returns policy allowing it – then it's a contractual condition of sale, so they must obey it.

 For more info, see the Can I Change My Mind? section below.

 Legally, only the person who paid has a right to return faulty goods.

 Yet on the receipt (preferably a bit the shop keeps, eg, the debit/credit card slip), note it's a gift and who it's for – "bought as a gift for Bob" – and the rights are transferred.

 Again, some shops allow it regardless, but it's worth doing this just in case.

 For more info, see the Can I return goods that are a gift? question below.

-You've MORE rights buying online (or by telephone/catalogue) due to the Distance Selling Regulations.
-These give a legal right to send most goods back within a week for a full refund (including outward delivery costs), even if there's no fault.
-Though you'll usually need to pay for the return delivery.
+You've MORE rights buying online (or by telephone/catalogue) due to the Consumer Contracts Regulations.
+These give a legal right of 14 days to cancel the order after receiving it, and a further 14 days to send most goods back for a full refund (including outward delivery costs), even if there's no fault.
+You'll usually need to pay for the return delivery.

 Imagine you buy speakers for your TV, take them home and they don't connect to your specific television.

 If you've proof (take notes if possible) the store said "it'll work with your telly", then it's not "as described", so you can return it.
 Yet if you didn't ask, and it's not in the literature, and the speakers still work if correctly plugged in, it's your problem – not the store's.